hananali207/Javacounter/README.txt

 README

 Hanan Ali- Wrote the file reading method and created the report class.
 Did the first draft of the minimum counters needed method.
 Wrote the main() method.
+Wrote the method for testing the code.

 Jason Pichette- Project lead, designed the final solution.
 Wrote the Accident Queue class and tweaked the counters needed method.